-Product Mix decisions – Width, length, depth and consistency
+Product Mix Decisions – Width, Length, Depth and Consistency

 The Product Mix

-In a first step, we need to understand what the product mix actually is.
-The product mix, also called product portfolio, is the set of all product lines and items that a company offers for sale.
 For instance, the product mix of Colgate consists of three product lines: oral care, personal care and pet nutrition.
 Each of these product lines, in turn, consists of several sub-lines.
 A vehicle manufacturer may have two product lines: motorbikes and cars.
-Product mix decisions need to be taken for the whole product mix and affect each line.

 Diagram of product mix decisions showing the depth and width of product lines and types, including a specific example with product lines and product type variations